Thursday, February 20, 2014

 Directions

-1) Mix the cottage cheese and eggs in a mixing bowl and the dry ingredients in a small bowl.
+1) Mix the cottage cheese, eggs, and sugar in a mixing bowl and the dry ingredients in a smaller bowl.

-2) Gradually blend the dry ingredients into the cottage cheese and eggs until thoroughly mixed.
+2) Gradually blend the dry ingredients into the cottage cheese and eggs until thoroughly combined.

-4) Serve the syrniki hot or warm with sour cream, fruit preserves, honey, or all of the above and enjoy!
+5) Serve the syrniki hot or warm with a dollop of jam and sour cream, and enjoy!

 No comments: